Nature-Inspired Emission Control :How UV & Plasma Systems Transform Industrial Air Treatment

 Bio:

 Frank Seitz is an expert in non-thermal plasma technologies for exhaust air treatment, with over 30 years of experience in industrial emission control.
-His core expertise lies in innovative, resource-efficient photo-oxidation technologies that eliminate VOCs, odours, aerosols, and smoke.
+His core expertise lies in innovative, resource-efficient photo-oxidation technologies that eliminate VOCs, odours, aerosols, and smoke from industrial exhaust streams.
+Through NEWFOOX (New Foto Oxidation), Frank works as an independent consultant and technology developer, advising industrial clients across multiple sectors on technology selection, process evaluation, system design, dimensioning, cost estimation, and regulatory-compliant planning of exhaust air purification systems.

-Through NEWFOOX (New Foto Oxidation), Frank acts as an independent consultant and technology developer, advising industrial clients across multiple sectors on process selection, system design, dimensioning, cost estimation, and regulatory-compliant planning of exhaust air purification systems.
-He is the inventor and developer of patented photo-oxidation technologies implemented for renowned international customers.
-Frank is an appointed member of the KRdL working group VDI 2441 “Odour Reduction and Exhaust Gas Purification Using Plasma Processes” and organiser of the Heidelberg Exhaust Air Days.
+He is the inventor and developer of patented photo-oxidation technologies that have been successfully implemented for internationally recognized customers.
+Frank is also an appointed member of the KRdL working group VDI 2441, focused on “Odour Reduction and Exhaust Gas Purification Using Plasma Processes,” and serves as the organiser of the Heidelberg Exhaust Air Days, an international platform for knowledge exchange on industrial air treatment technologies.

 Energy-efficient, CO₂ and NOₓ neutral emission control in tank storage